FAIR-Chem/fairchem/_sources/core/install.md

 ## Dev install

-If you plan to make contributions you will need to clone the repo and install `ocp-models` with dev dependencies,
+If you plan to make contributions you will need to clone the repo and install `ocp-models` in editable mode with dev dependencies,
 ```bash
 pip install -e .[dev]
 ```